facebook/react-native-website/docs/the-new-architecture/landing-page.md

 title: About the New Architecture
 ---

-Since 2018, the React Native team has been redesigning core internals of React Native in order to enable developers to create higher quality experiences.
+Since 2018, the React Native team has been redesigning the core internals of React Native to enable developers to create higher-quality experiences.
 As of 2024, this version of React Native has been proven at scale and powers production apps by Meta.

 The term _New Architecture_ refers to both the new framework architecture and the work to bring it to open source.